 In order to secure their foothold amongst other organizations, many leaders from the Military Order of the Purple Heart, including Howell Brewer, MD. from Shreveport, petitioned Congress for Congressional Incorporation and the petition was granted

 Bylaws required that in order to form a Department, two or more Chapters would need to be listed on the application.
 The same proved to be true for the Ladies' Auxiliary.
 On May 6, 1955, The Department of Louisiana was formed with the Ladies' Auxiliary.
 The Chartership of the Military Order of the Purple Heart was also created with Department Commander Lt.
-Harvey L. Carey (Navy) (Pictured below) at the helm.
+Harvey L. Carey (Navy) (Pictured) at the helm.
 Carey also served as District US Attorney in Shreveport, Louisiana.

 Since its incorporation and Chartership, the MOPH and the LAMOPH's membership rosters grew exponentially.
 Especially for the Auxiliary whose numbers increased in 2016 when the MOPH realized that more women were entering combat and their male family members wished to join the Auxiliary with a voice and a vote.

 With the same historical objectives - ("Patriotic, fraternal, historical, and educational") - and to preserve and strengthen friendship among members; to perpetuate the memory of the Purple Heart dead; to maintain true allegiance to the Government of the United States and fidelity to its laws, and to emphasize principles of historical significance, Americanism and loyalty, a new name for the Auxiliary was voted upon and passed without objection in Dallas, Texas in August 2017.
 Three National Presidents from Louisiana served the members of the Ladies' Auxiliary, One has served under the Co-ed Auxiliary.
+Currently, Past Department President Teviah Gilliard serves as the National Senior Vice President.